-Matilda is a genius: by age four she has read all the books in the children's section of her local library, and moved on to Dickens, Austen, and Hemingway.
+Matilda is a genius: By age 4 she has read all the books in the children's section of her local library, and moved on to Dickens, Austen, and Hemingway.
 She can also do advanced math in her head and has a sophisticated understanding of the world.
 Unfortunately her crooked car-dealer father and bingo-holic mother, TV addicts both, don't appreciate her at all.
 In fact, they "looked upon Matilda ... as nothing more than a scab."
-Matilda spends most of her time reading, and the rest thinking up clever revenges on them for their atrocious behavior, such as putting superglue into her father hat brim, and swapping his hair tonic for peroxide.
+Matilda spends most of her time reading, and the rest thinking up clever ways to get revenge on them for their atrocious behavior, such as putting superglue into her father hat brim, and swapping his hair tonic for peroxide.

 Things get worse when she starts school, Crunchem Hall Primary School is run by the horrific Miss Trunchbull, "a gigantic holy terror, a fierce tyrannical monster who frightened the life out of pupils and teachers alike."
 Getting back at the Trunchbull will be much more difficult, and dangerous, than her parents, so Matilda's magnificent mind starts developing even more talents -- unbelievable talents!